||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture

 1987 - The Diane I. and Alan G. Lutz House, 5217 Ginger Trail, Raleigh.
 Architect unknown.
 Built by Gary Gardner.
 Sold in 1991 to Wendy S. and Mark A. Peterson.
 Sold in 1997 to Birgita and Edward Loeser.
 Sold in 2002 to Elizabeth L. and Stephen R. Smith.
 Sold in 2014 to Erica Orsini and Arthur W. Winstead Jr.

-1988 - The Ricardo A. and Patricia Gonzalez House, 5433 Den Heider Way, Raleigh.
+1988 - The Ricardo A. and Patricia Gonzalez House, aka Pond Paradise, 5433 Den Heider Way, Raleigh.
 Designed by architect Ricardo Gonzalez.
 Built by Gregory Wallace of Southern Pines.
 HVAC engineering by Nick Kisler of Cary.
 Featured in NC Architect Magazine in 1989.
 Sold in 2006 to Zahid Riaz and Shelly Soch.
+Renovated in 2017 by Love It or List It.

 1993 - The Laura H. Borden and Roy Borden House, 4200 Azalea Drive, Raleigh.
 Lee Butler owned the land but sold it before leaving Raleigh.
 It changed hands several times, including to neighbor David Tung.
 In 1992, Laura Borden bought the property and designed this house for herself and husband Roy who served as general contractor.
 It is similar in style, however, to Butler's earlier designs.
 As of 2012 still owned by Laura Borden.
 Photo by Virginia Clark.